School Buildings at Kent City Schools

 The high school philosophy states that the primary task of the school is to prepare their students to take their place in an extremely complex society where high levels of knowledge, related work skills, and understanding of a changing world are required.
 The faculty and staff encourage and guide students through a critical period of intellectual, emotional, physical, and social development.

-High school interscholastic sports offered are: cross country, field hockey, football, golf, soccer, tennis, volleyball, basketball, ice hockey, swimming and diving, wrestling, baseball, softball, lacrosse, track and cheerleading.
+Student athletes can choose from 30 interscholastic sports, including cross country, field hockey, football, golf, soccer, tennis, volleyball, basketball, ice hockey, swimming and diving, wrestling, baseball, softball, lacrosse, track, bowling and cheerleading.